lucasparada20/brpcs_heur_exact/README.md

 ## Instance Generator

-The generator requires the following command to be compiled, assuming that you unzipped the Google Drive link into `brpcs_heur/data_brpcs`:
+Besides the data in the Google Drive link, the generator requires the following command to be compiled, assuming that you unzipped the Google Drive link into `brpcs_heur/data_brpcs`:

 ```bash
 (cd generator && g++ -O3 main.cpp RandomNumbers.cpp -o gen)